 – This podcast is for informational and educational purposes only.
 It is not medical care or advice.
 Clinicians should rely on their own medical judgments when advising their patients.
 Patients in need of medical care should consult their personal care provider.

-– Suicide is the third-leading cause of death among young people, 15- to 24-year-olds, and LGBTQ+ youth are four times more likely to attempt suicide than their straight peers.
+– Suicide is the third-leading cause of death among young people, 15- to 24-year-olds, and LGBTQIA+ youth are four times more likely to attempt suicide than their straight peers.
 Hi, I’m Tonia Caruso.
 Welcome to this UPMC HealthBeat Podcast.
 We are so pleased to have with us today Dr. Kristen Eckstrand.
-She is a child and adolescent psychiatrist and the medical director of LGBTQ+ Health at UPMC.
+She is a child and adolescent psychiatrist and the medical director of LGBTQIA+ Health at UPMC.
 Thank you so much for joining us.

 – My pleasure.

 – Such an important topic, and you’re really an MD, and you have a PhD in neuroscience.
 How does that play into your work with LGBTQ health?